Routine or Vision Eye Examination:

 A “medical eye examination” is the examination, treatment, and management of an eye condition or disease such as cataracts, glaucoma, diabetic retinopathy, macular degeneration, and many other potentially sight-threatening diseases or injuries.
 These exams are treated like any other medical exam and billed to your medical insurance.

 The Refraction is the part of the eye exam that determines the prescription for eyeglasses.
 It also plays a key role in identifying medical problems; therefore, it is important to note that routine and medical exams at Country Hills Eye Center contain a refraction.
-This is typically not a covered part of the exam and will be your responsibility to pay.
+This is typically not an insurance-covered part of the exam, and will be your responsibility to pay.

 Please remember, there are vision plans that do not cover medical exams and medical plans that do not cover routine eye care.
 Be sure to check with your insurance company to determine your coverage as they vary by insurance and employer.
 It is also important to remember to inform us of your insurance plan payment restrictions prior to your examination.